crawl/crawl/crawl-ref/docs/crawl_manual.rst

   autoinscribe = royal jelly:=g
   autoinscribe = wand of heal wounds:!v

-Artefacts autoinscriptions
+Artefact autoinscriptions
 ========================================

-Many players use inscriptions for properties of artefacts.
-This makes browsing the inventory or stashes easier.
-Crawl provides a scheme for automatic inscription.

-Here, one has to negotiate between two concurrent objectives: terseness for better use of limited line lengths versus verboseness for easier reading.
-The default inscriptions use the following general ideas:
+Artefacts are automatically inscribed with abbreviated descriptions of their properties.
+The inscriptions use the following general ideas:

 rXXX
   signifies a resistance; e.g. rF+ (a level of fire resistance), rN+++ (three levels of negative energy resistance), rC- (cold vulnerability).

 \+XXX
   signifies an ability you can evoke via the 'a' command.
 E.g. +Fly (evocable, temporary flight).

 \-XXX
   signifies a suppressed ability.
 E.g. -Cast (spellcasting forbidden).

 XX+6
   means a boost to some numerical stat (similar with XX-2, etc.).
-  E.g. Slay+3 (+3 to accuracy & damage of melee & ranged combat).
+E.g. Slay+3 (+3 to accuracy and damage of melee and ranged combat).

-For more information, examine an item (by selecting it in your (i)nventory); each property of an artefact will be listed and described.
+For more information, examine an item (by selecting it in your (i)nventory);
+each property of an artefact will be listed and described.